 Mec Army Illuminex-3

-This little keychain torch offer up something uncommon on the market: USB recharging.
-And it’s the smallest flashlight in the world with this feature.
+This little keychain torch offers up something uncommon on the market: USB recharging.
+Not too mention it’s the smallest flashlight in the world with this feature.
 And that’s not even its only impressive feature.
-Achieving a full charge to its single 10180 lithium-ion batter in just one hour, the Illuminex-3 has a maximum output of 130 lumens, two brightness settings, and a 6-hour potential runtime.
+Achieving a full charge to its single 10180 lithium-ion batter in just one hour, the Illuminex-3 from Mec Army has a maximum output of 130 lumens, two brightness settings, and a 6-hour potential runtime.
 Which makes this under 20g light more than a worthwhile consideration.

 SOG Dark Energy DE-01